SourceSPMP/custom/elmemespawncmds/README.md

 Step 1: Move all of the .cfg files from the spawn menu folder to your games cfg folder Step 2: Modify your autoexec.cfg file to include this:
 `bind q "toggleconsole;exec spawnmenu"`
-If autoexec.cfg doesn't exist, make it inside of your cfg folder.
+If autoexec.cfg doesn't exist make it inside of your cfg folder.
 Step 3: Open your game, make sure cheats are on and press Q
 # Using the spawn menu
 You can navigate through the spawn menu using the numbers.